Student Art Contest & Show 2020

 Entry and Award Information

-Each grade K-12 will have awards of Excellence and Merit in four categories: Realism, Graphic Design, Cartooning and NEW FOR 2018, Recycled.
+Each grade K-12 will have awards of Excellence and Merit in four categories: Realism, Graphic Design, Cartooning and Recycled

 In addition, there will be separate judging for Best in Show for three different age groups: K-4th, 5th-8th and 9th-12th.